 So taking into consideration the fact that headaches are the result of inflamed tissue or blood vessels in the cranial region, how do conventional OTC (over-the-counter) drugs work to make them go away?

 Functionally, the drugs work by blocking the production of prostaglandins, which are inflammation-inducing substances produced by the body that are released as a response to illness or injury.
-(This is why ibuprofen is also a good fever-reducing OTC medication).

-In short, while headache-relieving OTC drugs are generally safe when taken sporadically, they can cause very real and serious health conditions when relied on on a frequent basis.
+In short, while headache-relieving OTC drugs are generally safe when taken sporadically, they can cause very real and serious health conditions when relied on a frequent basis.

-Living with frequent headaches/migraines
+Living with frequent headaches and chronic migraines

 Also, the onset of severe headaches can cause a host of other physiological conditions as well, including: